 The transferable skills courses are free of charge and exclusively reserved for doctoral candidates and postdocs at the University of Basel.
 Doctoral candidates from interuniversity doctoral programs between the University of Basel and a partner institution/university as well as doctoral candidates and postdocs from partner universities of the European Campus (University of Freiburg in Germany, Strasbourg, Mulhouse/Colmar and the Institute for Technology in Karlsruhe (KIT)) are also eligible to participate.
 Here you find more information on how to enroll for classes.

 All courses are opened for online application at the same time.
 To register for courses, use the registration link at the end of the course description.
 Unfortunately, it is not possible to register via e-mail.
 The enrollment as a doctoral candidate or the position as a postdoc at the University of Basel will be verified.
-A registration is binding and will be confirmed by e-mail within a few working days.
+When you register for a course, you will receive an automatically generated message confirming that your registration has been submitted.
+Please note that within a few working days, you will receive another e-mail that either confirms your course participation or informs you that you are only on the waiting list.
 By registering, you commit to attending the entire course.

-Registrations will be processed according to a “first come, first served” principle.
-In order to make sure that doctoral candidates and postdocs have the opportunity to attend at least one course, participants can register for a maximum of three courses per semester.
+Once registration is open, applications will be collected for 24 hours and course places allocated by lot.
+All registrations received after the initial 24h period will be put on a waiting list and assigned on a first come, first served basis.
+In order to give as many doctoral candidates and postdocs as possible the opportunity to attend at least one course, participants can register for a maximum of three courses per semester.
 If you register for more than three courses, your additional applications are placed on a waiting list and the transferable skills coordinators will allocate the available places.

 Please note that the registration period for individual courses usually ends four weeks before the course begins.
 You will receive an e-mail with detailed course information at least two weeks after the registration deadline.

 The courses are designed for a minimum number of participants.
-A course will be canceled if the minimum number is not met.
-Those who have registered for the course will be notified of its cancelation by e-mail.
+A course will be cancelled if the minimum number is not met.
+Those who have registered for the course will be notified of its cancellation by e-mail.
 Once the maximum number of course participants is reached, additional registrations will be placed on the waiting list.

 Withdrawal, absence or partial course attendance